j23414/mango-user-guide/graph_mathematics.md

 result=A*A-A;
 ```

-## A theoretical explaination of graph mathematics
+## A theoretical explanation of graph mathematics

 A graph is defined as a set of nodes ($$V$$) and links ($$E$$) where a node represents an entity and a link represents a relationship between a pair of entities.